 These consolidated financial statements include the accounts of the Company and its USA based wholly-owned subsidiaries, Mineral Ridge Gold LLC ("MRG"), Scorpio Gold (US) Corporation and Goldwedge LLC.
-MRG is the owner of the Mineral Ridge mine, which was 70% owned as at December 31, 2018 before the Company acquired the remaining 30% in March 2019 (Note 11).

 Control exists when the Company has the power over its investees, is exposed or has rights to variable returns from its involvement with the investee; and has the ability to use its power to affect its returns.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 Profit and loss and each component of other comprehensive income are attributed to the shareholders of the Company and to the non-controlling interest.